Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Notation and problem setup

 \subsection{Prior work}

 Recent works have focused on the rigorous theoretical analysis of classical and popular MCMC algorithms to establish complexity bounds and theoretical limits.
-The prototypical case of Overdamped LMC has been studied when the target $\pi$ is strongly log-concave and more generally $\pi$ when satisfies isoperimetric inequalities \cite{dalalyan2017theoretical,durmus2017unadjusted,durmus2018analysislangevinmontecarlo,vempala2022rapidconvergenceunadjustedlangevin,erdogdu2021-tail-growth,mou2022improved,sinho-non-log-concave-lmc}.
+The prototypical case of Overdamped LMC has been studied when the target $\pi$ is strongly log-concave and more generally when $\pi$ satisfies isoperimetric inequalities \citep{dalalyan2017theoretical,durmus2017unadjusted,durmus2018analysislangevinmontecarlo,vempala2022rapidconvergenceunadjustedlangevin,erdogdu2021-tail-growth,mou2022improved,sinho-non-log-concave-lmc}.
 Underdamped LMC has been considered as a faster alternative.
-This case too has been well studied when $\pi$ is strongly log-concave and when $\pi$ satisfies isoperimetric inequalities \cite{cheng2018-underdamped-lmc,dalalyan2020sampling,ganesh2020faster, ma2021there,zhang2023improveddiscretizationanalysisunderdamped}
+This case too has been well studied when $\pi$ is strongly log-concave and when $\pi$ satisfies isoperimetric inequalities \citep{cheng2018-underdamped-lmc,dalalyan2020sampling,ganesh2020faster, ma2021there,zhang2023improveddiscretizationanalysisunderdamped,altschuler2025shiftedcompositionivunderdamped}

 LMC is the Euler-Maruyama discretization of continuous time Langevin Dynamics, which can lead to sub-optimal convergence due to statistical bias in the approximation.
-Thus, \cite{shen2019randomizedmidpointmethodlogconcave} introduced the randomized midpoint method for LMC (RLMC) which reduces the bias in the approximation by introducing a randomized estimator at the cost of higher variance.
-RLMC does not involve higher order derivatives of $\nabla F$ as in Runge-Kutta schemes for SDEs \cite{kloeden1992stochastic} - allowing its use for generative modeling with denoising diffusion models \cite{kandasamy2024poissonmidpointmethodlangevin}.
-This leads to improvement in the convergence rates compared to LMC under log concavity (see Table~\ref{tab:comparison}). \cite{he2021ergodicitybiasasymptoticnormality,yu2023langevinmontecarlostrongly} sharpen the bounds in \cite{shen2019randomizedmidpointmethodlogconcave}.
+Thus, Shen \& Lee~\cite{shen2019randomizedmidpointmethodlogconcave} introduced the randomized midpoint method for LMC (RLMC) which reduces the bias in the approximation by introducing a randomized estimator at the cost of higher variance.
+RLMC does not involve higher order derivatives of $\nabla f$ as in Runge-Kutta schemes for SDEs \citep{kloeden1992stochastic} - allowing its use for generative modeling with denoising diffusion models \citep{kandasamy2024poissonmidpointmethodlangevin}.
+This leads to improvement in the convergence rates compared to LMC under log concavity (see Tables~\ref{tab:comparison-overdamped} and \ref{tab:comparison-underdamped}).
+The works \cite{he2021ergodicitybiasasymptoticnormality,yu2023langevinmontecarlostrongly,altschuler2024shiftedcompositioniiilocal,altschuler2025shiftedcompositionivunderdamped} extend the bounds in \cite{shen2019randomizedmidpointmethodlogconcave}.